cognitedata/code-sign-action/README.md

 ### Inputs

-- `path-to-binary`: takes either a file path or a directory path containing the files to be signed.
+- `path-to-binary`: Takes either a file path or a directory path containing the files to be signed.

 ### Examples